A hypermedia system consists of a number of components, including:

 What this means is that the JSON API client must know in advance exactly what other URLs (and request methods) are available for working with the contact information.
 If the JSON client is able to update this contact in some way, it must know how to do so from some source of information external to the JSON message.
-Is if the contact has a different status, say “Archived”, does this change the allowable actions?
+If the contact has a different status, say “Archived”, does this change the allowable actions?
 If so, what are the new allowable actions?

 The browser, our hypermedia client, simply renders the HTML and allows the user, who presumably understands the concept of a Contact, to make a decision on what action to pursue from the actions made available in the representation.

 Browsers only (only!
-As if it is easy!) need to understand how to parse and display hypermedia, in this case HTML.
+As if it is easy!) need to understand how to interpret and display hypermedia, in this case HTML.
 This gives hypermedia-based systems unprecedented flexibility in dealing with changes to both the backing representations and to the system itself.

 Hypermedia As The Engine of Application State (HATEOAS)

-The final sub-constraint on the Uniform Interface is that, in a RESTful system, hypermedia should be “the engine of application state”.
+The final sub-constraint on the Uniform Interface is that, in a RESTful system, hypermedia should be “the engine of application state.”
 This is sometimes abbreviated as “HATEOAS”, although Fielding prefers to use the terminology “the hypermedia constraint” when discussing it.

 This constraint is closely related to the previous self-describing message constraint.
 Let us consider again the two different

-implementations of the end point
+implementations of the endpoint

 /contacts/42, one returning HTML and one returning JSON.
 Let’s update the situation